top of page

 Dr. Brownley is recognized as a leader in the field of Reproductive Psychiatry.
 She has completed a fellowship in Reproductive & Integrative Psychiatry, adding a unique blend of cutting-edge science, lifestyle medicine, and holistic approaches to her practice.

-In addition to her clinical work, she serves as an educator for the psychiatry residency program at Johns Hopkins and as a consultant to SohoMD, a national telemental health company shaping the future of remote psychiatric care.
+In addition to her clinical work, she serves as an educator for the psychiatry residency program at Johns Hopkins and Postpartum Support International.

 What truly sets Dr. Brownley apart is her passion for helping women navigate life’s transitions—whether that’s fertility, pregnancy, postpartum, perimenopause, or beyond.
 With warmth, curiosity, and a commitment to whole-person care, she integrates traditional psychiatric expertise with thoughtful, evidence-based mind-body strategies to support mental health at every stage of a woman’s life.